Packaging request #1109

 So maybe trisquel patches (if any) could be adapted.

-Updated by isacdaavid almost 3 years ago
+Updated by isacdaavid over 3 years ago

 - Subject changed from [phoronix test suite] add it back to community, deblobbed. to [phoronix-test-suite] add it back to community, deblobbed.